-Mastering the piano well enough to play at Carnage Hall is a feat beyond belief.
-Yet, mastering the piano to play at Carnage Hall with only four fingers and two prosthetic legs seems impossible but Darrius Simmons, despite all odds has done just that.
+Mastering the piano well enough to play at Carnegie Hall is a feat beyond belief.
+Yet, mastering the piano to play at Carnegie Hall with only four fingers and two prosthetic legs seems impossible but Darrius Simmons, despite all odds has done just that.

 At an early age, this young virtuoso fell in love with piano.
 He watched others play and wanted to experience the joy of giving beautiful music to others.

 “I decided at age 10 that I wanted to learn how to play the piano, but I knew that it was going to take a little bit more work for me to learn,” Simmons says in an interview with CNN.
 “I knew most people had 10 fingers.
 I knew I had four, but I was pretty sure I could make it work.”
 And making it work he did, despite all odds.

 The talented young Ohio native, born with a genetic condition called ectrodadctyly, only had three fingers on his right hand and one finger on his left, in addition to being diagnosed with tibial hemimelia, a rare congenital lower-limb anomaly.
 At 18-months-old, Simmons’ legs were amputated below the knee, causing him to have to rely on prosthetic limbs.